Correlation decay and Markovianity in open systems: Model and main results

 where ${\mathcal B}({\mathbb C}^N)$ is the algebra of linear operators on ${\mathbb C}^N$ and where ${\mathfrak W}_0(L^2_{\rm obs})$ is the algebra consisting of all finite sums and products of Weyl operators $W(f)$ with $f\in L^2_{\rm obs}$.\footnote{It is not hard to extend our results to the case when $\mathcal O$ is the norm closure of \eqref{1.14} ({\em i.e.}, for ${\mathfrak W}_0(L^2_{\rm obs})$ replaced by the $C^*$-algebra ${\mathfrak W}(L^2_{\rm obs})$), see the discussion after Theorem \ref{theorem1}.} Next, introduce the polynomial algebra

-where ${\rm Span}$ is the linear span (finitely many complex linear combinations) and $a^{\sharp}$ denotes either of $a$ or $a^*$, individually in each factor in the product in \eqref{c37}.
+where ${\rm Span}$ is the linear span (finite complex linear combinations) and $a^{\sharp}$ denotes either of $a$ or $a^*$, individually in each factor in the product in \eqref{c37}.
 The set $\mathcal P$ consists of all polynomials of creation and annihilation operators with coefficients in ${\mathcal B}({\mathbb C}^N)$.
 Furthermore, define the set of operators

 The {\bf correlation algebra} is defined as